andreipfeiffer/react-native-webview-android-file-upload/README.md

 react-native link react-native-webview-android-image-upload
 ```

 The above should make the changes listed below.
-If it doesn't work, you should try manual linking.
+If it didn't, you should try manual linking.

 ### Manual linking